jjasghar/simple-twitter-dashboard/README.md

 consumer_key: "uwTQpCfKF_FAKE_KEY_336FaMZdFgN"
 consumer_secret: "KK5ZzeJhcMVBgM54_ANOTHER_FAKE_KEY_vTwZxJpuUYXetFnlha81EyH"
 hashtag: "#devopsdays" # if you would like to just display a hashtag
-follower: "@AP,@BBCBreaking,@cnnbrk" # if you would like to display a follower
+follower: "@AP,@BBCBreaking,@cnnbrk" # if you would like to display a selection of accounts
 bind_address: "0.0.0.0" # you probably want it on all addresses
 refresh: 30 # remember you only have 200 calls per hour by default
 ```